Partnership with THRIVE (Toward Health Resiliency for Infant Vitality and Equity)

 A Community Health Worker is available at no cost to participants to help support and assist women through pregnancy and the first year of their baby’s life.
 CHWs work with their clients to identify the challenges and barriers they may face in preparing for a new baby.

-To participate in the program, contact Marcy Smith for further information.
+To participate in the program, contact us via the Participate tab below.

 Marcy Smith joined the YWCA Canton in November 2017 through a partnership with THRIVE.
 Marcy is certified by the Ohio Board of Nursing and works to connect mothers with a doctor for prenatal care, helps prepare for baby’s arrival, is trained in community resources and can assist with gaining insurance, understanding those benefits and more.
 Marcy works with pregnant and new mothers throughout their child’s first year of life.
 Marcy is a CLC, Certified Lactation Counselor.
 Marcy’s additional certifications include Certification in Mental Health, First Aid, CPR, and FEMA.
-Marcy can be contacted at firstname.lastname@example.org or by phone at 330-453-7644.
+Marcy can be contacted by phone at 330-453-7644 or via the Participate tab below.

 Marcy looks forward to working with you and your child.